Course Outline

 3D Sketching and Curve Feature

-• Sweeping along a 3D path for complex designs
+• Sweeping along a 3D path to generate complex geometries in designs for government applications.

-• Using helix curves and spiral features for advanced models
+• Using helix curve and spiral features to create intricate and precise designs for government use.

 Threads and Library Feature Parts

-• Saving a library feature part for reuse
+• Saving a library feature part to create reusable components that can be easily integrated into future projects for government.

-• Creating the sweep path and edges for precision
+• Creating the sweep path and edges to define the trajectory and boundaries of swept features in designs for government use.

 Advanced Sweeping